SaiCharan209/AXI-Stream-bilinear-Image-scaling-IP/README.md

 # AXI-Stream-bilinear-Image-scaling-IP
-Designed a 6-stage image scaling pipeline and streaming the image using line buffers method reducing the memory utilization
+Designed a 6-stage bilinear image scaling pipeline and streaming the image using line buffers method reducing the memory utilization.
+Successfully verified on zynq Ultrscale + FPGA SOC with minimal resource utilization.
 ---

 ## Key Design Features